NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Friend of Greensteeples.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

-You're trained in your choice of the Deception or Society skills, and gain the [[Feats/Assurance|Assurance]] skill feat with your chosen skill.
+You're trained in your choice of the Deception or Society skills, and gain the [[Assurance|Assurance]] skill feat with your chosen skill.
 You're also trained in a Lore skill about a narrow category of creatures.

 Additionally, when you receive a mission briefing at Greensteeples Manor (or a briefing from Benedet or Varian Jeggare at another location), you receive a warm welcome.
 You gain a +2 circumstance bonus to your checks to Gather Information or Recall Knowledge during the Getting Started segment of such adventures.
 Be sure to remind your GM that you have a relevant background.